Albania: Insider tip 2026: Europe's cheapest holiday destination

 4. Albanian Riviera (South Coast): The 100 km long coastline between Vlora and Saranda is Albania's tourist highlight – and is already considered by many to be "more beautiful than the Greek islands".
 Crystal-clear Ionian Sea, white marble sand, imposing cliffs.
 Top spots: Ksamil (the "Maldives of Europe"), Dhërmi, Himarë, Gjipe Beach.

-The ideal route: Shkodra (arriving via Podgorica, Montenegro) → Albanian Alps (Theth, 2 nights) → Tirana (2 nights) → Berat (1 night) → Gjirokastra (1 night) → Saranda/Ksamil (3–4 nights on the beach).
+Shkodra (arriving via Podgorica, Montenegro) → Albanian Alps (Theth, 2 nights) → Tirana (2 nights) → Berat (1 night) → Gjirokastra (1 night) → Saranda/Ksamil (3–4 nights on the beach).
 This makes for a perfect 10–12 day round trip.
 Those with 14 days can add a second week on the beach or explore the Riviera in more detail.

 Round trip Albania: Route for 7, 10 and 14 days by car or campervan

-The Round trip to Albania It works perfectly with your own car, a rental car, or a campervan.
+It works perfectly with your own car, a rental car, or a campervan.
 The roads have improved dramatically in the last five years – the main routes between Shkodra, Tirana, and Saranda are fully paved and easily navigable.
 The road becomes steep and winding in the mountains (Theth), but it was completely paved for the first time in 2024 (previously, parts of it were gravel).

 Getting to Albania:

-- Own car: Enter via Slovenia – Croatia – Montenegro (2,000 km from Frankfurt, 22 hours driving time).
+- Enter via Slovenia – Croatia – Montenegro (2,000 km from Frankfurt, 22 hours driving time).
 Stopovers: Ljubljana, Plitvice Lakes, Dubrovnik, Kotor.
 Campervan trip with 2 weeks in Albania + 1 week in the Balkans = perfect for a 4-week holiday.

 Toll fees in Albania: None!
 Albania currently has no toll stations.
 The only fees are: national park entrance fees (€2–5) and a partial city entrance fee near Tirana (€2).